The boring thread.....

 GrannyMac

-Quote from: klondike on Yesterday at 09:39:20 AMPretty much although if you forego baths which I have for many years then electric showers and those expensive electric hot taps would work too.
+Quote from: klondike on May 08, 2025, 09:39:20 AMPretty much although if you forego baths which I have for many years then electric showers and those expensive electric hot taps would work too.

 Plus of course oil or gas tanks can run boilers.
 Not sure if oil can run a combi but bottled gas will as we had one in a static carravan.